15 Budgeting Mistakes You Need to Avoid

 Image Credit: Shutterstock.

-If you’ve been at your job for a while and have taken on more responsibilities, you might be due for a raise.
+You might be due for a raise if you’ve been at your job for a while and have taken on more responsibilities.
 Many people avoid asking for fear of rejection, but you’re potentially leaving money on the table.
 Do your research, document your achievements, and make a case for why you deserve higher pay.

 Credit Score